 4.5 Pounds Organic Quinoa – This is a steal, considering I’ve paid $5 for just one pound of organic quinoa at other stores!

 Kirkland Organic Salsa – I love this salsa and use it most days on my omelets and with a lot my favorite Mexican recipes.
-Each jar is under $4 for over two pounds of organic salsa!
+Each jar is under $4 for 38 ounces of organic salsa!